 This deadline has arrived and students from all over the world are, understandably, not 100% sure of what to expect in this post-Brexit era*.
 Here are the answers to the most frequently asked questions from our international students:

-Do I need a visa for my English language course in the United Kingdom?
+Do I need a visa to study in the UK?

 What else should I take into account if I want to study English in the UK?

 Brexit has been an ongoing issue in the British Isles for a long time but the British population is now focused on moving past it and making the most of the situation.
-Over three years after the referendum that brought it on, many brits are opposed to Brexit and a lot of recent studies show that a vast majority of the country’s population would now vote NO to leaving the European Union.
+Over four years after the referendum that brought it on, many UK nationals are opposed to Brexit and a lot of recent studies show that a vast majority of the country’s population would now vote NO to leaving the European Union.

+At ESL we’re following this issue closely and will let all our current and future students know how it develops.
 For any further questions or concerns you may have on your language course in the UK, please don’t hesitate to contact us.